1965 Fender pre-Coronado (Aztec, Fantasy, Sunburst Neck)

 Posted on March 30 2020

 This vintage 1965 Fender Coronado, or Aztec, electric guitar with rare Sunburst finished neck cruised through the shop a few years ago.
 It appears to be a very rare pre-production version of the guitar.
 I'm always looking to buy clean vintage Fender electric guitars but I'm especially looking for Sunburst neck Coronados.
-Please contact me to sell my vintage Fender Coronado guitar: https://truevintageguitar.com/pages/sell-vintage-fender-guitar
+You can contact me here to sell a Fender Coronado guitar.

 Check out a few other vintage Fender Coronado guitars that have come through the shop: